Alestainer/advent-of-habit/README.md

 1. When you first launch the app, you'll see a welcome screen
 2. Enter up to 3 habits you want to track
 3. Default suggestions are provided (Meditation, Journaling, Exercise)
+4. Choose your preferred check-in time:
+   - Morning (6-11 AM)
+   - Evening (6-11 PM)
-4. Click "Start Tracking" to begin
+5. Click "Start Tracking" to begin

 ### Daily Usage
-1. The app appears automatically each morning (6-11 AM)
+1. The app appears automatically during your chosen time window
 2. Check off habits as you complete them
 3. Click ✕ to minimize to menu bar
-4. Click the menu bar icon to show the window again
+4. Click the green checkmark in the menu bar to show the window again
 5. Progress is saved automatically

+### Calendar View
+- Switch to the "Calendar" tab to see your progress over time
+- Select a habit to view its completion history
+- Green dates indicate completed habits
+- Red dates indicate missed habits

 ### Understanding the Numbers
 - Each habit shows a ratio like "7/21"